JShollaj/AWS-Machine-Learning/AWS Certified Machine Learning Specialty 2022 - Hands On!.md

     - **Archive Instant Access** tier (> 90 days, but still low latency & high throughput)
     - **Archive Access** tier (> 90 days; we choose async access, to save costs; 3-5 hours to access)
     - **Deep Archive Access** tier (> 180 days, 12 hours to access)

+- We can also configure lifecycle rules based on:

+  - Transition to storage class.
+  - Costs.
+  - Object based.
+  - Expiration/Deletion based on inactivity.